 The portfolio's currency hedge position may deviate from the target hedge position owing to cashflows and market movements.
 If the deviation reaches +/-5% on either side of the target hedge, Aurora will rebalance back to the target hedge.
 However, if Aurora believes that a currency is over or undervalued, they can express that view by actively changing the hedge position, which may be more than +/-5% on either side of the target hedge.
 Aurora's active currency hedging positions must stay within the allowed currency hedge range.
-Should market movements or cashflows move the currency hedge range, Aurora will return the hedge back within the allowed range as quickly as it is reasonable to do so.
+Should market movements or cashflows move the currency hedging position outside of the allowed currency hedge range, Aurora will return the hedge back within the allowed range as quickly as it is reasonable to do so.